 The image stuck with Jones, and he realized the brand values that should define and guide his character.

 Radio Application: Many shows think they have to have finish a story.
 It doesn’t always have to tie together in the end.
 You do need an ending, a pay off, but it doesn’t need to result in a conclusion to the storyline.
 Entertainment is found in the pursuit of a solution, not the solution itself.

 A couple of other things regarding the cartoon stand out.

 Chuck Jones’ genius is evident in how he cross-promoted and recycled the Coyote.

 Beginning in 1953, he borrowed the character in a series of episodes of Sam Sheepdog vs. Ralph Wolf.
 Ralph The Wolf is a dead ringer for Wile E. Coyote.

 And, the Coyote was a recurring character in Bugs Bunny episodes.
 It’s a great lesson in expanding your brand by playing and recycling your hits.

 Also, look at the photos and cartoons in this article.
 Notice the color schemes?
 It’s full of yellows, oranges and reds.
 There’s a style that subtly adds to the brand.
-This consistency may not be obvious but not matters.
+This consistency may not be obvious, but it matters.

-Developing your own show rules of presentation is a valuable exercise.
+Developing show rules of presentation is a valuable exercise.
 It’s an advanced step in building a 5-Star Personality Brand.

 Is This Really Radio's Most Valuable Resource For Personalities Programmers and Promotion Managers?